 - Classes are offered on an ongoing basis

-A large mural on the side of our building was completed by the students at Kanu O’Ka Aina school and their teacher Scott Plunkett, along with additional assistance from Tom Mehau, well-known local artist and founder of the Waimea Artists’ Guild.
-In addition, there are murals on display on other outside walls that were donated to the council in the 90s and painted by students of St. Joseph’s School in Hilo.
+A large mural on the side of our building (above) was completed by the students at Kanu O’Ka Aina school and their teacher Scott Plunkett, along with additional assistance from Tom Mehau, well-known local artist and founder of the Waimea Artists’ Guild.
+Murals on display on other outside walls were donated to the council in the 90s and painted by students of St. Joseph’s School in Hilo.